OlivierLD/AstroComputer/ES6/README.md

 ----------------------------------------------------
 Wed Feb 12 2020 09:32:54 GMT-0800 (PST): Starting server on port 8080
 Wed Feb 12 2020 09:32:54 GMT-0800 (PST): Server is listening on port 8080
 ```
 Then from a browser, load `http://localhost:8080/index.html` and follow the instructions on the page.

 > Or Mac or Linux, just run the script `./start.sh`, in the `ES6` folder.
 It will start the server, and open the right page in your default browser.
 > Use `./stop.sh` to kill the server.

-> > To come: A WebComponent version.
+> > To come: A WebComponent version?

 You should get a `JSON` object like this:
 ```json